-As part of the planning process, someone needs to check how well the person with AD is managing his or her money.
-This person might be a family member or the trustee.
 People with AD often have problems managing their money.
 As the disease gets worse, a person may try to hide financial problems to protect his or her independence.
 Or, the person may not realize that he or she is losing the ability to handle money matters.
-You should check each month to see how the person is doing.
+Someone should check each month to see how the person is doing.
+This person might be a family member or the trustee.